A Better Approach to Drinking

 Drinking lemon water after fasting all night stimulates your liver and helps it to detox.
 It provides vitamin C, freshens breath, improves skin quality, and promotes weight loss!

-2. Drink two cups of water before every meal.
+2. Drink a cup of water before every meal.

 Dehydration is not only dangerous for all systems of your body, but it will stall weight loss.